 Brian also served as Deputy to the Associate Attorney General for the United States Department of Justice.
 In this senior leadership office at the DOJ, Brian counseled Department and executive branch principals and helped formulate policies and strategies for investigating, litigating, and resolving civil regulatory and enforcement matters.
 Brian relies on his deep experience in guiding his clients through pressing legal challenges.

 Brian is routinely called upon to present clients’ most complex and business-critical matters to tribunals nationwide.
 Notable first-chair jury trial wins include a full defense verdict in a sprawling civil rights class action against the City of Chicago.
 Key appellate wins include a victory at the Supreme Court that changed the course of CERCLA law, and multiple wins in courts across the country for pharmaceutical companies combatting consumer fraud claims related to drug pricing.
 Other engagements over the last twenty years have included matters involving environmental, consumer fraud, RICO, antitrust, Title VII, the FAA, and other statutory and common-law claims; enforcement litigation involving the False Claims Act, environmental, and constitutional claims; and other complex civil matters.

-Brian has taught Complex Litigation and Class Actions at the University of Chicago Law School for almost a decade.
-He is a member of the Seventh Circuit Bar Association, the Chicago-Lincoln and Robert Jones American Inns of Court, and the Illinois Appellate Lawyers’ Association.
+Brian taught Complex Litigation and Class Actions at the University of Chicago Law School for a decade.
 His work has been featured in The Wall Street Journal, New York Times, Washington Post, Chicago Tribune, and on PBS’s Chicago Tonight.

 - Illinois Super Lawyers (2016 – 2018)